 You don’t take a photograph, you make it.
-A well composed image is the foundation of a great property photo.
+Nailing the composition of the image is the foundation of a great property photo.

 1. Shoot in landscape, not portrait